-The Pupil Premium is a type of funding introduced by the government to fund students who might need additional support at school.
-Perins school receives additional funding for any students that fall into the the following groups:
+Pupil Premium is a type of funding introduced by the government to help students who might need additional support at school.
+Perins School receives additional funding for any students that fall into the following groups:

-1. Students who are currently entitled, or who have in the past six years been entitled, to Free School Meals.
-The school receives an additional £935 per year for each of these students.
+1. Students who are currently eligible, or who have in the past six years been eligible, for Free School Meals.
+The school receives an additional £955 per year for each of these students.

 Is identified as having left local-authority care as a result of one of the following:

 - A child arrangements order (previously known as a residence order)